Whether we've actually experienced it or only imagined it happening, we each have our own ideas of what solo travel disasters might be.

 - Unplug devices to conserve power.

-- If you're going to be gone for a while read Tips for Solo Snowbirds for more ideas.
+- If you're going to be gone for a while read Top Tips for Solo Snowbirds for more ideas.

-- Backup important documents: Carry your passport, travel insurance and other documents in a safe place – a money belt or pouch is a good idea.
+- Back up important documents.
+Carry your passport, travel insurance, and other documents in a safe place–a money belt or pouch is a good idea.
 But you also need to have backups of your documents in case you need them.

 - Make photocopies of all documents and keep one set in the bottom of your suitcase and give another to a friend.

 - Pack wisely: Whether you only take a carry-on or you travel with more, it's a good idea to put your ownership information inside your bag.
 Check the airline's policies regarding carry-on luggage and make sure that you meet their restrictions in terms of size and weight.
 If you're over their maximum weight try wearing the heavier items and packing the lighter ones.
+To help you pack light, check out my carry-on packing list.

 - Carry and back up all travel arrangements: With so much travel planning done online, there can be a lot of tickets and confirmations to juggle.
 At the beginning of trip planning, I start a new travel folder on my computer.
 I store all flights, hotel bookings, excursions etc., in that folder.
-Before leaving I print out all documents and back up the folder in the cloud so that I have access to it even if I were to lose the hard copies.
+Before leaving I print out all documents and back up the folder in the cloud so that I will have access to it even if I lose the hard copies.

 - Buy travel insurance: I have a premium credit card but I still never travel without buying specific travel insurance.
 If you're planning a long trip, watch carefully for the duration of trips allowed.
 Note: with the exception of World Nomads, you must buy insurance before leaving on a trip.
-Read Going Alone?
-Travel Insurance is a Must.

 What to Do When Things Go Wrong on Your Travels